 "This easy-to-make bruschetta is made with green lentils, which are a good source of protein and an excellent source of fiber," says dietitian and cookbook author Toby Amidor, R.D.
 "Studies have found that adding more pulses like lentils into your diet can help reduce the risk of chronic diseases like heart disease and type 2 diabetes."
 Also: These heart-healthy apps are perfect for your next party.

 "This quesadilla is the perfect combination of cheesy goodness and heart-healthy hummus," says Elizabeth Ann Shaw, R.D., of Shaw's Simple Swaps.
 "By replacing half the cheese with fiber-containing hummus, you get the best of both worlds.
 Plus, I snuck in some spinach, too, making this a multi-food-group appetizer."
 Looking for another unique twist on Mexican?
 Try these healthy Mexican avocado cups.

 Butternut Sage Risotto Balls

-"These creamy and delicious risotto balls are higher in fiber than traditional risotto balls, thanks to whole-grain brown rice and puréed butternut squash," says Jessica Fishman Levinson, M.S., R.D.N., of Nutritioulicious.
+"These creamy and delicious risotto balls are higher in fiber than traditional risotto balls, thanks to whole-grain brown rice and puréed butternut squash," says Jessica Fishman Levinson, R.D., of Nutritioulicious.
 "They're also lower in fat since they're baked instead of fried."
 And did we mention they're what finger food dreams are made of?

 Cauliflower Poppers with Honey Mustard Dipping Sauce

-"These bite-size appetizers look and taste like a delicious nugget without any of the fried ingredients," says Natalie Rizzo, M.S., R.D., of Nutrition à la Natalie.
+This bite-size finger food look and taste like a delicious nugget without any of the fried ingredients, says Natalie Rizzo, R.D., of Nutrition à la Natalie.
 "Made with cauliflower, these poppers are loaded with fiber and are low in calories.
 So they will actually fill you up and not leave you feeling guilty for having more than your fair share."
-For more, check out these healthy cauliflower recipes for comfort food favorites.
+Our fave place to pick up cauliflower products?
+Trader Joe's.